 An equal-weighted strategy fully eliminates the relationship between price and weight by giving all stocks in the portfolio the same weight.
 In this example, with a starting investment universe of 500 stocks, each stock will therefore get an approximate weight of 0.2% at every rebalancing date.
 Compared to the MCAP portfolio, this strategy will exhibit a much larger tilt to the small cap risk factor.

 3. Minimum volatility strategy

-A minimum volatility strategy applies an optimisation to minimise the portfolio’s total risk level.
-When running the optimisation, constraints such as minimum and maximum weight for a given stock, as well as the lookback window for estimating covariance matrices need to be specified.
-In this example, we use a six month lookback window and apply a maximum weight of 2%.
+A minimum volatility strategy applies an optimization to minimize the portfolio’s total risk level.
+When running the optimization, constraints such as minimum and maximum weight for a given stock, as well as the look back window for estimating covariance matrices need to be specified.
+In this example, we use a six month look back window and apply a maximum weight of 2%.
 The strategy overweights stocks exhibiting low volatility and low relative correlation.

 Step 3: Analytics

-To review the various strategies historically, the SigTech platform gives access to a vast number of customisable analytics tools ranging from traditional risk/return statistics to graphical representations and factor contribution analysis.
-As an open platform, the user can fully customise which types of analysis to focus on.
+To review the various strategies historically, the SigTech platform gives access to a vast number of customizable analytics tools ranging from traditional risk/return statistics to graphical representations and factor contribution analysis.
+As an open platform, the user can fully customize which types of analysis to focus on.